UserBB/AIE_Physics/README.md

 # "Caleb" Framework

 This hacked together version of the "AIEFramework" is intended to be used by AIE students with Visual Studio 2013.
+It is designed to be capable of being built right out of the box if the Autodesk FBX SDK 2015 for VS2013 is installed to its default directory.

+No support will be provided for this version of the framework.

 # Installation Instructions